andreatta-ale/analixText/article/paper.md

 The application is divided into two parts.
 The first consists of a data analysis routine that captures data from folders and applies fitting techniques to obtain the difference between fundamental frequency (t=0 minutes) and final frequency (t=30 minutes).
 The second part is the classifier routine, which imports the result dataset from the analysis script and trains the XGBost algorithm.
 If one already has delta frequency data, it is possible to use the exported model available at the repository to obtain a diagnosis.
 Templates and examples can be found in the [project repository](https://github.com/andreatta-ale/external-agents-detector).

-In order to use the software, network analizer results must be inside a folder, split into two subfolders named *C* and *T* (control and test).
+To use the software, network analizer results must be inside a folder, split into *C* and *T* subfolders (control and test).
 Once the notebook is started, after packages are imported, a window pops up, where it is possible to select the main folder where *C* and *T* subfolders are stored.
 The notebook can be run cell by cell or in run-all mode.
-A csv file that can be imported to the classifier routine will be exported to the result folder.
+A CSV file that can be imported to the classifier routine will be exported to the result folder.
 A file named *I_am_here_to_test_the_model.ipynb* is also available to test results either from full experiments or random results from other sources.

 # Discussion